 If they are visual learners, you may want to use lots of posters and visual aids.
 If they are auditory learners, you may want to set up a stereo space with headphones so they can listen to audiobooks and music.
 For some kids, too many visuals in one space can be distracting.
 For other kids, lively displays and lots of educational information is inspiring.

-The night before, create a schedule using a time blocking strategy.
+The night before, create a schedule using a time-blocking strategy.

 Clear a wall.

 Clear one wall of your designated space and make it completely blank.
-Make sure that it’s free of pictures or furniture blocking access to it.
-Together, make a poster that reads “I Want to Learn More About…” and put it high on the wall.
+Make sure it’s free of pictures or furniture blocking access to it.
+Together, make a poster that reads “I Want to Learn More About…” and put it up high on the wall.

 Create a visual learning board on your wall.

 Depending on your child’s age, find images online, and print out the things he wants to learn more about.
 In our case, I would print images of chess games, a giant squid, the history of video games, Egyptian pyramids, dragons, cupcakes, and more.
-After printing the images out, my son would tape up the images all over the wall, and we would talk about why he wanted to learn more about certain subjects.
+After printing the images out, my son would tape the images all over the wall, and we would discuss why he wanted to learn more about certain subjects.
 This would give me great insight into the different library and online resources I would need to gather to create lessons.

 Create “stations” in your designated space, but don’t be married to using them.

 Depending on your child’s learning style, they may prefer to work at the kitchen table, on the couch, on the floor, or with colored chalk on the sidewalk.
 Setting up a learning space can look as unique as your child!
 The idea is to let them take some control over the “hows” and “wheres” of completing their work.
 In our case, I created a comfortable reading nook for designated reading time.
 We also had a large folding table with storage underneath it.
 We stored crafts materials, math supports (rulers, calculators, fake money, flashcards, science kits we purchased online), and other educational tools.
 On top of the table were active projects that my son was working on.
-He could either work at that station or move it to another area of the house.
+He could either work at that station or move to another area of the house.

 Display a large calendar.

 Use this to keep track of activities, including online class times for one-time classes or a class series, deadlines for larger projects, meetings with friends, field trips, and “free days” that they can look forward to.
 Involve kids in planning calendar activities.
-The more ownership you give them, the more committed they are to their own success!
+The more ownership you give them, the more committed they are to their success!

 In the end, we used our homeschool room mostly for reading time, organizing materials, figuring out what lessons would be planned, taking online classes, storing games, and doing certain crafts projects that required more floor space.
-But most of the homeschooling really happened in the kitchen when we measured ingredients for math.
+But most of the homeschooling happened in the kitchen when we measured ingredients for math.
 Or the greenbelt when we’d track small animals and birds and then look them up online when we got home.
 Or when we’d read a scene from an old play and then act it out by memory to see how much we could remember.
 So much learning was first-hand and hands-on.
-Kids have an opportunity to learn subjects through the lens of their own interests.
+Kids have an opportunity to learn subjects through the lens of their interests.
 This is the gift of homeschooling.